joel-costigliola/assertj-presentation/PITCHME.md

 ## What is AssertJ ?

 AssertJ is an assertion java library which:
-- provides rich assertions for common java types |
+- provides rich assertions for 50+ java types |
 - improves test code readability with its fluent API |
 - easy to use with your favorite IDE |
 - reports helpful error messages when assertions fail |
 - has javadoc with code examples |

+Note:
+* ~900 assertions over 50 types

 ---